sighupio/gatekeeper-policy-manager/README.md

 By default, this will create a deployment and a service both with the name `gatekeper-policy-manager` in the `gatekeeper-system` namespace.
 We invite you to take a look into the `kustomization.yaml` file to do further configuration.

+> [!NOTE]
-> 💡 GPM can run as a POD in a Kubernetes cluster or locally with a `kubeconfig` file.
+> GPM can run as a POD in a Kubernetes cluster or locally with a `kubeconfig` file.
 It will try its best to autodetect the correct configuration.

 Once you've deployed the application, if you haven't set up an ingress, you can access the web UI using port-forward: